Battling Silent Torment: Combating Workplace Harassment and Ensuring Occupational Safety in Zimbabwe | 263Chat

 Occupational Health and Safety Managing Consultant Patrick Matira said the policy must outline methods for identifying verbal abuse, such as leveraging risk assessments.

-“The scope of verbal harassment should be clearly defined, considering the specific working environment and industry norms, such as policies tailored for female soldiers or bus conductors,” he said.
+“The scope of verbal harassment should be clearly defined, considering the specific working environment and industry norms,” he said.

 “Roles and responsibilities must be explicitly assigned, specifying who is responsible for policy implementation.
 The policy should also incorporate monitoring strategies to track the progress of anti-harassment initiatives.”